LMS · Sydney

 How to choose a developer in Sydney

 Hire a team that understands the regulatory side, whether that's RTO obligations and AVETMISS or your industry's compliance regime, not just course delivery.
 Ask how they capture evidence at assessment time and how completion drives compliance status.
 A Sydney developer who works with RTOs and regulated employers will build for the auditor as much as the learner.
-Connect the LMS to HR software, internal tools, and business intelligence dashboards from one team so training, compliance, and workforce data align.
+Connect the LMS to HR software, internal tools, and business intelligence (BI) dashboards from one team so training, compliance, and workforce data align.

 Red flags when hiring (and what to ask instead)